zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 double GetEffectsVolume();
 ```

-This method gets the volume of the effects from 0.0 to 100.0.
+This method gets the volume of the audio effects.
+The value ranges between 0.0 and 100.0.

 ### Set the Audio Effect Volume (SetEffectsVolume)